Visitors

 For vacationers, we do our best to accommodate your family’s needs and will provide as much information as possible, to make it easy for you to have a beautiful Shabbat with our family.
 Sleeping accommodations are most challenging, and in response we have created a list of hotels that are within the eruv, and few others that are within a 1.5 to 3 mile walk.
 Please see select Vistors from our main menu and in the drop down select "La Jolla Hotels".

-Mazel Tov to Marc and Shana Lebovits on the birth of their grandson to Matt and Rishona Lebovits!
+Mazel Tov to Jerry and Sheila Hermel on the birth of their grandson to Lenny and Rebecca!

-Mazel Tov to Paul and Debbie Shtein on the birth of their great-nephew to Neal and Natalie Behrend!
+Mazel Tov to David and Melody Hermel on the birth of their nephew to Lenny and Rebecca Sokol!

-Mazel Tov to Anthony and Hayley Bortz on the birth of their granddaughter to Nicola and Moishy Lerner!
+Mazel Tov to Howard and Ann Katz on the birth of their granddaughter to Dayne and Valentina Katz!

 Join Our Mailing List